 - Health administration — recruitment, policies & procedures, QI initiatives, interim management of clinical affairs

-- Clinical operations — program development, accreditation support, staff education and training
+- Clinical operations — program development, accreditation support, staff education & training

 - Contract health services — direct clinical care, counselling, health promotion & prevention, managed health programs